 In general, our office tries to save teeth; however, in some cases the teeth are already gone or having a denture made is the best decision for the patient.
 Your denture(s) should be comfortable and natural-looking.
-If not, Dr. Gillis and her team can help!
-Many patients come to our office with unaesthetic, poorly fitting dentures, and a list of concerns.
+If not, Dr. Julie Gillis and her team can help!
+Many patients come to our office with unaesthetic, poorly fitting dentures, and a list of other concerns.
 Below are some of the most common problems experienced by denture wearers:

 - The denture is loose